SayaS3/FilmWave/README.md

 - **Public User Profile:** View public profiles of users, including their rated movies.
 - **User Administration:** Administrators can manage users and block accounts if necessary.
 - **Pagination:** for better navigation, especially with a large number of movies.
 - **User-Submitted Movies:** Allow users to submit new movies, with approval by editors or administrators.

-## Planned Features

-- **User-Submitted Movies:** Allow users to submit new movies, with approval by editors or administrators.